Sanford Housing Co-operative: Genesis: 1967–1973

 Sanford Housing Co-operative was born as a pilot project following five years of intensive lobbying.
 The original idea was outlined in a paper by the President of the University of London Union John Hands published in March 1967, proposing self-governing co-operative communities as a solution to the housing crisis affecting students and others.

 The negotiations took place between the Student Co-operative Dwelling (SCD)—a co-operative founded in April 1968 to support this scheme and develop housing co-operatives—and various parliamentary functions including the Department of the Environment, Ministry of Housing, Welsh Office, Scottish Office and the Department of Education & Science.
-Despite lengthy administrative difficulties, an option mortgage subsidy was approved in January 1973 by the Department for Education after planning consent was given by the local authority on a one-acre site at Sanford street (SE14), a location deemed unsuitable for families.
+Despite lengthy administrative difficulties, planning consent was finally granted by the Department of the Environment in January 1973 along with an option mortgage subsidy to bring the current variable interest rate of 11% down to 7.4% for the lease purchase and developments.
+SCD registered Sanford Co-operative Dwellings as a local co-operative society and acquired a one-acre site deemed unsuitable for families from the Borough of Lewisham.
+SCD contracted the design and building to its professional consultants based on its brief, and the construction started in June 1973.
 According to John Hands, this made Sanford Co-operative "the first estate purpose-built for a housing co-operative of its kind in Great Britain".
-The mode of funding was also innovative for this type of project: "It was the first time that Housing Corportation loans have been made available for communal houses.
+The mode of funding was also innovative for this type of project: "It was the first time that Housing Corporation loans have been made available for communal houses.
 With half the cost borrowed from an insurance company it is the first voluntary housing scheme to attract capital from other than public funds or building societies."
-Sanford Co-operative Dwellings was registered as a housing society in May 1973 and the construction started in June.

 Opening: 1974

-Sanford Housing Co-operative (then called Sanford Co-operative Dwellings) was opened on 1st of October 1974 by Lord Goodman, Chairman of the Housing Corporation, in the presence of John Silkin, Minister for Planning and Local Government.
-The first general meeting of tenants took place on the 30th of October, with handover from the founder members to the tenants.
+Sanford Housing Co-operative (then called Sanford Co-operative Dwellings) was opened on 1 October 1974 by Lord Goodman, Chairman of the Housing Corporation, in the presence of John Silkin, Minister for Planning and Local Government.
+The first general meeting of members took place on the 30th of October, with handover from the founder members to the members.
 Shortly after, Prince Philip visited the site to express his support to Sanford and to the general scheme.